OfficialProtonDev/OfficialProtonDev/README.md

 ## Hi there 👋

-I've been programming for 10+ years, and am currently pursuing formal qualifications in Software Development. <br/>
+I've been programming for 10+ years, and am currently pursuing formal qualifications in Software Development (in my final year).<br/>
 At the same time, I've been passionately self-learning many new concepts and tools every day to help me build amazing personal projects.

+**Current Project:**

+I am currently developing an AI-powered technical interview simulation  for developers to use to practice a wide range of skills necessary in a technical interview ([live demo](https://devprep-aaoe.onrender.com/)).

 **I am well-versed in:**